Welcome to TM Hughes & Son Electrical Services Ltd. Whatever your Electrical requirements, we can serve you.

 Fault Finding & Repairs

-We offer a fault finding and repair service for local homes and businesses, which include no call out charges.
+We offer a fault-finding and repair service for electrical problems in local homes and businesses, with no call-out charges.

-Faults are swiftly identified and corrected, so your electrical system runs appropriately and doesn’t pose an electrocution or fire risk.
+A local electrician swiftly identifies and corrects faults, so your electrical system runs appropriately and doesn’t pose an electrocution or fire risk.

 Typical faults include buzzing or humming of consumer units, fuses that trip regularly, burn marks on sockets and switches, burning smells coming from the system and arcing noises.